shakfu/faustlab/docs/build-faust.md

 	$(MAKE) -C $(BUILDLOCATION)
 ```

-So in the root of faust:
+Then in the root of faust:

 ```
 git clone --recursive https://github.com/grame-cncm/faust.git